Bay of Naples History & Classics School Trip

 Through its long history Constantinople has been at the crossroads of Europe and Asia.
 It was as Byzantium the capital of the Eastern Roman Empire and was named for the Emperor Constantine.
 Subsequently fought over during the Crusades, the city was conquered by the Ottomans in 1453 and the Sultan made it the new capital which it remained until 1930.Read More

-Ancient Greece is the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
+Our School History Trip to Greece explores the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
 Our tours explore Athens before travelling to the Peloponnese where we visit the ruins at Mycenae, Corinth, Epidaurus and Delphi.Read More

 Plan Your Tour With Confidence